 A specific phobia is usually distinguished from Panic Disorder by its narrow focus.
 A person with a fear of flying who has no fear of other enclosed spaces would likely be considered to have a specific phobia.
-A person who fears airplanes, elevators, tunnels, and bridges is usually considered to have Panic Disorder or claustrophobia.
-However, the fear of public speaking is usually considered to be a part of Social Phobia.
+A person who fears airplanes, elevators, tunnels, and bridges is usually considered to have Panic Disorder or Claustrophobia. .

-Whether you have one or multiple phobias, these are very treatable conditions.
+Whether you have one or multiple phobias, these are very treatable problems.

 A person with Obsessive Compulsive Disorder experiences intrusive, unwelcome thoughts (called obsessions) which are so persistent and upsetting that he fears the thoughts might not stop.